-Within these totals, counties divided their expenditures among a variety of categories, total 8,476 winning legislators in our data to valid unique contributors.

-14 These scores are based on the linkages between all campaign contributors and candidates in federal and state elections.
-The assumption behind this measure is that contributors donate, on average, to more ideologically-proximate candidates rather than more distant ones.
-The result of this is a measure of revealed behavior that can be used as a proxy for county legislative candidates' ideology, much in the way that other researchers have used these scores to compare the ideology of candidates in federal, state, and city elections, as well as corporate executives, judges, agency appointees, lawyers, and medical professionals (Bonica, 2014; Bonica, Rosenthal, and Rothman, 2014; Bonica, Chilton, and Sen, 2015; Bonica, 2016).
+Within these totals, counties divided their expenditures among a variety of categories, and similarly raised their revenue from a variety of sources.
+Figure 3 shows the division of total expenditures into various categories in counties in our target universe of large counties from 1990 to 2014.
+Across the entire time period, counties spent the largest amount on redistribution (a combination of healthcare, hospitals, housing, and welfare), education, and administration.
+While the level of many of these spending areas is relatively constant over time, public safety expenditures rise steadily by more than 65% between 1990 and 2012 in revealed behavior that can be used as a proxy for county legislative candidates' ideology, much in the way that other researchers have used these scores to compare the ideology of candidates in federal, state, and city elections, as well as corporate executives, judges, agency appointees, lawyers, and medical professionals (Bonica, 2014; Bonica, Rosenthal, and Rothman, 2014; Bonica, Chilton, and Sen, 2015; Bonica, 2016).